lintonfisher/dotfiles/README.md

 >__Note:__ Make sure to clone the file to `~/.dotfiles` or move it after you've cloned it.

-The install script backs all of the original files up by appending `.old` to the filename.
-To restore the backups, run the `restore_backup.sh` script, which will remove the symbolic links to `~/.dotfiles` and restore the `.old` files.
+The install script backs all of the original files up to `~/.dotfiles/backup` and appends `_backup` to the filename.
+To restore the backups, run the `restore_backup.sh` script, which will remove the symbolic links to `~/.dotfiles` and restore the `_backup` files.

 ```bash
 $ cd ~/.dotfiles/scripts